microsoft/vscode-azurearmtools/README.md

 ### Validation

 If an invalid property or property value is specified, a validation warning is thrown.
-In the following example, a value of `Super` is provided for the storage account tier (line 19), which is invalid.
-Also notice that a list of valid values is provided in the warning message.
+In the following example, an invalid value is provided for the storage account tier (line 19).
+Notice that the warning message includes a list of valid values.

 ![](./images/schema-validation.png)